 Jankonu

 African-Caribbean Carnival is the cultural expression of a peoples’ independence, solidarity and joyful defiance against intricate, well designed systems of oppression and exploitation developed by the European complex.
-In my journey to learn about the origins of this art form I’ve looked back 350 years and discovered not only the very genesis of African-Caribbean Carnival, but also the dawn of new cultural identities formed from unique, exceptional and unimaginably extraordinary circumstances
+In my journey to learn about the origins of this art form I’ve looked back across 350 years and discovered not only the very genesis of African-Caribbean Carnival, but also the dawn of new cultural identities formed from unique, exceptional and unimaginably extraordinary circumstances

-This folk art is deeply rooted in traditions and customs brought from 17th century West and Central Africa and syncretised into European religious practices such as the holiday celebrations for the feasts of St Stephens, Fools and Three Kings and Shrovetide.
-These artforms are the genesis of African-Caribbean Carnival and this period in history marks the emergence of new and unique African-Caribbean cultural expressions and identities.
+This folk art is deeply rooted in traditions and customs brought from 17th century West and Central Africa and syncretised within European religious and cultural practices such as the Christmas and New Year holiday observations for the feasts of St Stephens, Fools and Three Kings and Shrovetide.

 Emancipation Carnival, Barbados